thisrohangupta/changelog/cd-platform/ecsv2.md

 **New Deployment Types Introduced in ECS 2.0**
 - Added [Rolling Deployment Support ](https://docs.harness.io/article/vytf6s0kwc-ecs-deployment-tutorial#define_the_rolling_deployment_steps)
 - Revamped the [Canary Deployment Behavior](https://docs.harness.io/article/vytf6s0kwc-ecs-deployment-tutorial#ecs_canary_deployments)

+**Infrastructure Definitions**
+- Harness has made the Infrastructure Definitions a lighter configuration now that can be reusable for other ECS Services for deployment
+- they no longer have Service specific properties like Networking, ExecutionRoleARN, AWS VPC Information

 ## What has Changed by Kind